Epuos/SecondAssessmentHSC/README.md

 Firstly download the latest release from <a href="https://github.com/Epuos/SecondAssessmentHSC/tags">here</a>

-To install paste below into terminal: <br>
+To install past below into terminal: <br>
 <code>pip install uuid customtkinter matplotlib pillow</code>

-This can only run on MacOS, Windows and Linux

 # KNOWN PROBLEMS

 - When Opening new tabs, tkinter cannot multithread tasks, thus it might be unreactive.
     - To Solve this just click the tab on top (shown below in logging in)
 - Deleting tasks can be buggy, this again is because of the multithreading.
-You might just have to wait a little bit for it to process or just search around tabs
+You might just have to wait a little bit for it to process or just search around to find the tab(s), then delete it by closing it.

 # Logging in
-First to Log in, enter your name into the entry box<br>
+First to Log in, enter your name into the entry box -> it will automatically make an account for you.
+The account is not case sensitve

 <img src="SS/Screenshot 2026-06-08 at 15.26.40.png" style = "width: 25%"><br>
 (You might need to click the browser heading in order to type, this is a tkinter threading error on their side) THIS APPLIES FOR EVEY NEW TAB OPEN<br>
 <img src="SS/Screenshot 2026-06-08 at 15.29.42.png" style = "width: 25%">